GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Discussion

-Another classification distinction is the \textit{hardness ratio} (HR), which is the ratio of the fluence in the 50--100 keV band over the 25--50 keV band. \cite{2021ApJ...911L..28D} obtained a $\textnormal{HR}=2.3\pm0.5$ for the main spike and claim GRB~160410A is a short GRB with extended emission.
+Another classification distinction is the \textit{hardness ratio} (HR), which is the ratio of the fluence in the 50--100 keV band over the 25--50 keV band. \cite{2021ApJ...911L..28D} obtained a $\textnormal{HR}=2.3\pm0.5$ for the main spike and claim GRB\,160410A is a short GRB with extended emission.
+GRB\,160410A can be classified as a long GRB (see Fig. \ref{fig:Hardnessratio}), if we only consider the $T_{90}$ as the classification criterion.
+However, if we consider the initial peak complex and GRB\,160410A as a short GRB with EE, as in \cite{2021ApJ...911L..28D}, we see that it matches with the short GRB scheme.

 \cite{Kann2011ApJ} compare the afterglows of SGRBs to a large sample of those of long GRBs.
 They find $\overline{M_B}=-23.14\pm0.17$ mag (FWHM 1.61 mag) for long GRB afterglows at one day in the $z=1$ frame, and $\overline{M_B}=-17.34\pm0.50$ mag (FWHM 1.65 mag) for the short GRB afterglows at the same time.
-For GRB~160410A, we derive $M_B-19.04$ mag from our fit to the late-time light curve.
-This places the absolute magnitude of the afterglow at the upper edge of the FWHM of the SGRB afterglow absolute magnitude distribution, but 2.5 mag below that of long GRB afterglows, making it more likely that GRB~160410A is a short GRB.
+For GRB\,160410A, we derive $M_B=-19.04$ mag from our fit to the late-time light curve.
+This places the absolute magnitude of the afterglow at the upper edge of the FWHM of the SGRB afterglow absolute magnitude distribution, but 2.5 mag below that of long GRB afterglows, making it more likely that GRB\,160410A is a short GRB.

-Further classifiers in the context of GRB~160410A can be found in Appendix \ref{sec:short_long_appendix}.
-With a few exceptions, these find that GRB~160410A is a genuine SGRB, or at least more likely to be one than a long GRB.
-We therefore conclude that GRB~160410A has strong evidence showing it to be a member of the SGRB population.
+Further classifiers in the context of GRB\,160410A can be found in Appendix \ref{sec:short_long_appendix}.
+With a few exceptions, these find that GRB\,160410A is a genuine SGRB, or at least more likely to be one than a long GRB.
+We therefore conclude that GRB\,160410A has evidence showing it to be a member of the SGRB population.

-The other SGRB studied here, GRB~201221D, actually matches very well the location for long GRBs in the Amati relation (see Fig. \ref{fig:Amatirelation}).
+The other SGRB studied here, GRB\,201221D, actually matches very well the location for long GRBs in the Amati relation (see Fig. \ref{fig:Amatirelation}).
 However, it shortness and hardness (see Sect. \ref{sec201221d_HE} and Fig. \ref{fig:Hardnessratio}) put this GRB clearly within the SGRB category.